lapatinn/kirjainlaatikko/README.md

 05.04:

 Added ability to leave comments on reviews.
 Users can also delete their own comments.
 Comments will show up as a list under a review.
 Cleaned up the front page and made minor rearrangements.
 Removed old unused functions (numbers, form/result) from app.py and corresponding templates.

+17.04:

+Fixed edit_review page.
+The previously selected information about the review will now show as default value.
+Outsourced register and login functions to users.py: Perhaps a bit cleaner?
+Made canges to how error messages show, now a separate template with return links according to where the error came from (Error from register page will have a "retry" link pointing back to register page).
+Added return link to register page lol.